smartintruesdell/sb-lua_plugin_lib/README.md

 This mod offers a simple interface for loading "plugins" on top of your lua, and modifies vanilla lua to use its mechanisms.

-With LuaPatchingEngine, you can add a reference to your "plugin" to a local `.config` or `.config.patch` file and supported scripts will layer your code on top of their own.
+With LuaPluginLib, you can add a reference to your "plugin" to a local `.config` or `.config.patch` file and supported scripts will layer your code on top of their own.

 ## Example